 (1b) Notwithstanding subsection (1a), if a trade union is registered to represent the interests of not less than fifty per centum of the employees at the workplace where a workers committee is to be established, every member of the workers committee shall be a member of the trade union concerned.
-[Subsection inserted by section 14 of Act 17 of 2002]

-(2) For the purposes of appointing or electing a workers committee, employees shall be entitled to-
+(2) For the purposes of appointing or electing a workers committee, employees shall be entitled toso however, that the ordinary conduct of the employer's business is not unduly interfered with.